Analytic thermal bootstrap meets holography: Black brane background

 As a consequence, $g_\text{n.p.}$ precisely captures the non-perturbative terms in momentum space as expected from the arguments above.
 Since the perturbative expansion in $\veps$ matches the GFF expansion in~\eqref{eq:ExpansionInGFFtau}, we identify

 This gives a novel interpretation of $g_\text{arcs}(\tau,x)$ as encoding horizon effects, which are not captured by the GFF expansion.

-In the correlators considered in this paper we fix $\Delta_\phi$ to be integer; we have already noted that in this case only a finite number of contributions appear in the expansion~\eqref{eq:ExpansionInGFFtau}.
-At the same time, we also argued that $g_\text{arcs}(\tau) = 0$.
-This, however, does not imply that horizon effects vanish.
-Rather, the vanishing of $g_\text{arcs}(\tau)$ is due to the fact that we are integrating $g_\text{n.p.}(k,\omega)$ over spatial momenta: The prediction is that this integral vanishes when the external operator has integer dimension (i.e., at zero spatial separation), but $g_\text{n.p.}(k,\omega)$ itself is non-zero.
-An interesting direction, currently under investigation, is the extension of the present analysis to non-zero spatial separation, $x \neq 0 $, as proposed in~\cite{Barrat:2025nvu}.
-In this case, we expect $ g_{\text{arcs}}(x,\tau)$ to be non-vanishing.\footnote{A simple way to see this is that only a finite number of operators contribute in the generalized method of images, which is insufficient to reproduce the expected exponential decay at large \( x \).
-Therefore, \( g_{\text{arcs}}(x,\tau) \) must correct the large-\( x \) behavior of the correlator and cannot vanish.} This expectation can in principle be tested by employing exact momentum-space formulae~\cite{Aminov:2020yma,Dodelson:2022yvn,Dodelson:2023vrw} and/or by developing a more precise version of the near-horizon expansion, which we have only sketched here.
+Since in this paper we have been interested in the zero spatial separation limit, an interesting direction, currently under investigation, is the extension of the present analysis to non-zero spatial separation, $x \neq 0 $, as proposed in~\cite{Barrat:2025nvu}.
+In this case, we expect $g_{\text{arcs}}(x,\tau)$ to encode extra dynamical information, like the thermal mass of the theory for instance.
+This expectation can in principle be tested by employing exact momentum-space formulae~\cite{Aminov:2020yma,Dodelson:2022yvn,Dodelson:2023vrw} and/or by developing a more precise version of the near-horizon expansion, which we have only sketched here.
 We hope to report our results in future work.